 Watch the recorded Fulbright Greece Cultural Exchange & Creative Communties webinar addressed to artists and creative professionals.

 Overview and Guidelines

 Applicants should allow enough time to establish and secure an affiliation with an educational institution and/or cultural organization in the United States to host them during their Fulbright grant period.
 This award is NOT for candidates seeking a degree.
 Candidates who wish to pursue a Master's degree, and who meet all eligibility requirements, may apply under the Greek Graduate Students Program.
-Professional diplomas or certificates are acceptable under the Artist Program.
+Professional diplomas or certificates are acceptable under the Arts Professionals Program.

 Candidates are selected on the basis of artistic achievements, potential for professional development, civic engagement, extra-curricular activities, and personal qualities/abilities to serve as a cultural ambassador for Greece.
 All awards are subject to the Fulbright Foundation policies, in compliance with the Fulbright Foreign Scholarship Board (FFSB) guidelines, and all governmental regulations regarding visas, immigration, travel, and residence.